iKevinY/blerp/README.md

 ## Installation

-`blerp` is currently a work-in-progress and not all too useful.
+`blerp` is currently a work in progress and not all that useful.
 Consider yourself warned.

 ```bash
 $ git clone https://github.com/iKevinY/blerp.git